lpryszcz/htseq/README.md

 **DOCS**: https://htseq.readthedocs.io

 A Python library to facilitate processing and analysis of data from high-throughput sequencing (HTS) experiments.
-A popular use of ``HTSeq`` is ``htseq-count``, a tool to quantify gene expression in RNA-Seq and similar experiments.
+A popular component of ``HTSeq`` is ``htseq-count``, a script to quantify gene expression in bulk and single-cell RNA-Seq and similar experiments.

 ## Requirements